aleshaleksey/fansys23/skills.md

   - Entity climbs at 1/2 speed or dash: -5 penalty.
   - Entity spends one hour studying the climb: Advantage.
 - Special:
-  - Entities with a climb speed can always take 13 to climb.
+  - Entities with a climb speed can always "take care" to climb.
   - A roll of a climber's kit allows to make a climb safe, reducing fall distance to 20ft for threshold 24+ climbs and 10ft for threshold 23- climbs.
   - An entity that fails a climb roll fails to progress on a climb.
   - An entity that fails by 5 or more falls half the distance and suffers the consequences.
 If this is a critical fail, the entity falls the full distance.
+- **Take care**: No. Entities without a cimb speed are always considered at risk when climbing.
+- **Try again**: Yes, but repeated fall damage on failure might make repeated attempts undesirable.

 __STR: Fortify__